Tinkerforge/doc/source/Hardware/Bricks/Master_Brick.rst

    :align: center
    :target: ../../_images/Bricks/master_brickv.jpg

-You should see that the Master Brick isn't measuring any Stack voltages or currents.
+You should see that the Master Brick isn't measuring any stack voltages or currents.
 This is because you have not attached a :ref:`Power Supply Board <product_overview_powersupplies>`.
-When attaching such a board you should see the voltage applied to your Stack and the current flowing in.
+When attaching such a board you should see the voltage applied to your stack and the current flowing in.

 After this small test you can go on with writing your own application.